openstack-archive/python-iotronicclient/README.rst

-       plugin-action       Execute an action of the plugin. plugin-inject       Inject a plugin into a board. plugin-remove       Remove a plugin from a board. plugins-on-board    Show information about a the plugins injected on a board.
+       plugin-action       Execute an action of the plugin. plugin-inject       Inject a plugin into a board. plugin-remove       Remove a plugin from a board. plugins-on-board    Show information about the plugins injected on a board.
        bash-completion     Prints all of the commands and options for bash- completion.